jijdp/Portfolio/README.md

 - Applied ChatGPT and AI tools to help crafting videos.

 Software Tester			 				Freelance/Project	May 2024 - Present
-- Performed manual test, exploratory test and UAT test (with TestFlight) following the scope on UTest platform and report the actioned performed, expected and actual result to the project lead
+- Performed manual test and exploratory test test (with TestFlight) following the scope on UTest platform and report the actioned performed, expected and actual result to the project lead
 - Identified detects, prioritized, tracked and reported detects with action performed, expected results, screenshots and video recording
 - Suggested and supported other testers on the project -Automated ecommerce website with RobotFramework and projects with Selenium/Pythons